-12°SUBSCRIPTION AND REDEMPTION PROCEDURES
+11° SUBSCRIPTION AND REDEMPTION PROCEDURES

-Subscription and redemption requests are received and centralised each trading day and are processed on the basis of the next NAV.
+Subscription and redemption requests are received and centralised each trading day (D) before 1pm (CET/CEST) (except on French public holidays), and are processed on the basis of the next NAV.
 Settlements are made on the third trading day following the centralisation date.

-- (D) before 6pm (except on French public holidays), - by BNP PARIBAS S.A. for bearer units to be registered or units registered with Euroclear and - IZNES for units to be registered or units to be registered or units registered as pure registered units in the IZNES Shared Electronic Registration System (DEEP)
+- by BNP PARIBAS S.A. for units registered or to be registered in bearer or administered registered form with Euroclear and - IZNES for units to be registered or units to be registered or units registered as pure registered units in the IZNES Shared Electronic Registration System (DEEP)